seung-cha/seung-cha.github.io/_posts/2025-01-11-technical-combat-system-0.markdown

 // For example, to move the character: character.Move(character.transform.forward * finalInput.y + character.transform.right * finalInput.x);
 // Which is equivalent to:
-// character.Move(input);
+// character.Move(processedInput);
 ```

 The extra step of converting the world space input into the character space input allows us to gain insight on
-what the processed input key is, as shown in the video.
+what the processed input key would be.
 This allows us to implement technical motions without worrying about the camera orientation: You would write "If the player is holding back, do A move" instead of "If the player is holding X and the camera orientation is Y, do Z".